High School Information

 What can you do over Winter Break?

-Review important documents, including the Freshman Course Request Worksheet: https://docs.google.com/document/d/1PNeVgjOh-c08e4OXVf6_BaquZl8LWJsttxXsYD-jrOI/edit?tab=t.0.
+Review important documents, including the Freshman Course Request Worksheet.
 This worksheet is to be completed to assist in the process of selecting high school courses.
-Students will use their completed worksheets to guide them in entering their course requests in Infinite Campus (IC) in mid to late January.
-Videos are provided by the high schools to assist in this process.
-We will keep you updated as we receive links to the videos and more information on the timeline to enter course requests in Infinite Campus.
+Students will use their completed worksheets to guide them in entering their course requests into Infinite Campus (IC) in mid to late January.

 Informational events (Explore Nights) are typically held by the AASD comprehensive High Schools (North, East, West) for incoming freshmen and their parents to get answers to their course selection questions.
 Currently scheduled events are listed below.